EtherNet/IP Communication

 4

-Used to obtain the overall quality judgment result of the specified project or the quality judgment results of individual measurement items.
+Used to obtain the overall quality judgment result of the specified project or the judgment results of individual measurement items.

 value